Advances in Motion Control Support Modern Manufacturing

 - Smaller footprints: To save valuable floor space at industrial facilities, motion control vendors are reducing the size of their systems and making their components field-mountable and motor-integrated to reduce cabinet sizes.
 Multi-axis and decentralized servo drives are gaining popularity because they can be paired with any servo motor, and servo motors featuring one-cable technology save costs and space by reducing wiring within the machine.

 - Advanced sensors for Industry 4.0: Sensors are becoming more advanced as end users demand more data from their machines.
 Today’s sensors provide internet-enabled functionality, advanced communication capabilities, and increased processing power to collect data and perform calculations in situ.
 The ability to collect and analyze data allows end users to trend machine behaviors to conduct predictive maintenance and other activities, which reduces unplanned shutdowns and increases the availability of equipment to meet production and quality goals.

 While motion control has been around for many years, it is advancing to keep up with modern industrial needs so that users can continue to rely on motion control to increase productivity and quality in their facilities.

-For more information on the latest motion control trends or to learn more about Bosch Rexroth’s crtlX portfolio, please contact a representative at John Henry Foster.
+For more information on the latest motion control trends or to learn more about Bosch Rexroth’s crtlX portfolio, please contact a representative at JHFOSTER.